StephaniePlomp/budget-manager-app/README.md

 - React.js
 - CSS3
 - VsCode
+- Redux
+- Local Storage

 ## Features

 - **State Management with Redux Toolkit:** Redux Toolkit efficiently manages the application's state, ensuring a single source of truth for all financial data.
 This enables smooth data flow and real-time updates across the app.
-- - **Data Table:** Financial data is displayed in a tabular format.
+- **Data Table:** Financial data is displayed in a tabular format.
 The data table offers a search function for quick access to specific information.
 - **Pagination:** The app divides tabular format data into manageable pages with pagination, reducing clutter and improving overall performance.
 - **Data Visualization:** A clear overview of the financial data through an interactive chart.
 Visual representations of the income, expenses, and budget progress will give valuable insights.
 - **Responsive Design:** The application is built with responsiveness in mind, ensuring that it's accessible and managable on various devices, including desktops, tablets, and smartphones.
 - **framer-motion:** The app incorporates framer-motion to add engaging and smooth animations to different elements, enhancing the overall user experience.
-- **Local storage:**
+- **Local storage:** The application utilizes Local Storage to persist the state data even when the user closes the browser or refreshes the page.
+This ensures that the user's financial data is retained across sessions.

 ## 🛠️ Technology Stack

 Dependencies defined in package.json:

 - React.js: A popular JavaScript library for building user interfaces, providing a component-based architecture and a virtual DOM for efficient rendering.
+- Redux
 - Redux Toolkit: A set of utility functions to simplify Redux development, including a powerful state management solution.
 - Chart.js: A versatile library for creating interactive charts and graphs to visualize financial data.